dataminer-site/dataminer-site.github.io/docs/archive/0.10/data/parquet/overview.md

 ## Parquet Files

 Parquet files are compressed columnar files that are efficient to load and process.
-DuckDB provides support for both reading and writing Parquet files in an efficient manner, as well as support for pushing filters and projections into the Parquet file scans.
+DataMiner provides support for both reading and writing Parquet files in an efficient manner, as well as support for pushing filters and projections into the Parquet file scans.

 > Parquet data sets differ based on the number of files, the size of individual files, the compression algorithm used row group size, etc. These have a significant effect on performance.
 Please consult the [Performance Guide](../../guides/performance/file_formats) for details.